metamn/react/content/blog/uniform-user-interfaces/index.md

 As bindings, web UI APIs are important.
 They define common concepts like CSS frameworks, component libraries, design systems.

 ## CSS frameworks

+They sport class-based bindings and an open API approach.

+Class-based bindings makes CSS frameworks semi-programmable.
+HTML and CSS are not programming languages, JavaScript is the only programming language in this stack.

+The open API approach makes CSS frameworks to likely produce non-unform user interfaces.

+Developers can freely assign artifacts offered by a CSS framework to any HTML element.

+This approach doesn't scale.
+It requires developers to keep the entire design in a mental model and make sure the model isn't distorted.
+Few humans are capable to perform such task.

+In spite being primitive constructs CSS frameworks are popular and widespread.
+Atomic CSS, Bootstrap, Foundation, Semantic UI, Tachyons, Tailwind, Bulma &mdash; just to name a few of them.

+Their popularity comes from the status quo.
+During decades they were the only standard.

+## Component libraries

+They are prop-based and follow the open API approach.

+Prop-based bindings make component libraries fully programmable.

+They mix HTML, CSS into JavaScript resulting in a single component written in a programming language.
+Components are not limited anymore by a markup or style language, constructs inferior to programming langauges.

+The open API approach makes component libraries not necessarily producing uniform user interfaces.

+Again, developers can assign any number of props in any combination to components, which doesn't scale for the same reasons as presented above: Integrity and uniformity is not programmed but left to the developer to handle with a mental model.

+## Design systems

+Prop-based and with a closed API.

+They are fully programmable and produce uniform user interfaces.

+They resrict the developer to arbitrarily use the system.
+Developers must follow rules preserving integrity and uniformity.

+Changes distorting uniformity and integrity are allowed to be introduced at special entry points, perhaps by specialized devs.